romilly/start-apl/manuscript/Introduction.md

 the eBook **you will be entitled to future updates free of charge**, and you are also covered by Leanpub's **45 day unconditional money-back guarantee**.

+## Online support

+The book now has a [Google Group](https://groups.google.com/forum/#!forum/learn-apl) to support reviewers and readers.

 ## What you will learn.

 You'll learn enough APL to write useful code and you will be able to continue your exploration of APL